Paragraphe

 The general prevention principles must be applied by all employers whose staff work at a height that poses a true risk of falling.

-Collective protective equipment and PPE
+Collective protection and PPE

 Image